32 front garden ideas to spruce up your home, from paving inspiration to planting techniques

 (Image credit: Future PLC/Simon Whitmore)

-Most terraced and semi-detached homes use front garden ideas to separate the space.
-The most common in urban areas is a wall or garden fence ideas, but a simple switch to a hedge will add interest, good looks and extra privacy.
+Most terraced and semi-detached homes use front garden ideas that separate the space from their neighbours.
+The most common in urban areas is a wall or an array of garden fence ideas, but a simple switch to a hedge will add interest and extra privacy, not to mention a hangout for wildlife.

-The most common choice is Boxwood, which offers dense leave that are easily pruned into shape.
+The most common choice is boxwood, which offers dense leaves that can easily be pruned into shape.
+Other popular options include laurel hedging, which can be purchased from Gardening Express.

 exterior of garden with wooden fence and white window